mautic/mautic-community-handbook/pages/03.community-portal/04.meetings/docs.md

 * Administrators can make invitations to other participants or people that aren’t registered on the platform

-* It’s possible to control attendance to the meeting through registration codes
+* It’s possible to control attendance to the meeting through check-in codes - for example if you want to verify attendees have a valid ticket when they arrive at an event.

 When registering to attend a meeting, users are presented with the option to show their attendance publicly, and also whether they are attending on behalf of another group.